FeralAI/xiao_socd_cleaner/README.md

 DIY SOCD cleaner module using a Seeeduino XIAO Arduino board.

-## Introduction
+## Description

-The goal with this sketch is to be as fast as possible without resorting to writing assembly.
+The goal with this sketch is to create a standalone SOCD cleaner that runs as fast as possible without writing assembly.
 The steps taken for speed are:

 * Use of Cortex®-M0+ Single Cycle IOBUS for all I/O - This allows for querying pins via direct CPU to port/register access, which is much faster than using the Arduino `digitalRead` and `digitalWrite` functions, and even faster than typical direct port manipulation!
 I discovered this through the [Seeeduino XIAO by Nanase](https://wiki.seeedstudio.com/Seeeduino-XIAO-by-Nanase/#use-single-cycle-iobus) page, which linked to [Sasapea's Lab](https://lab.sasapea.mydns.jp/2020/03/16/seeeduino-xiao/) for the `IOBUS.h` library.
-* Excessive caching - RAM is an afterthought when CPU cycles are on the line.
-Anything that only needs to be calculated once (pin positions, pin values, binary offset values, etc.) is stored in variables prior to executing the main loop.
+* Caching - RAM is an afterthought when CPU cycles are on the line.
+Anything that can be pre-calculated (pin positions, pin values, binary offsets for compare, etc.) is stored in variables prior to executing the main loop.
 * `Release` build optimizations - Removing the DEBUG define will exclude all benchmark and logging code, allowing for optimal performance.

-## SOCD Cleaning
+### SOCD Cleaning

 There are three SOCD cleaning methods available in the sketch: